Colton-Dol/social-network-api/README.md

 ## Installation

 Run `npm install` to install any dependencies.
+You can also run `npm run seed` to populate your database with some mock data.

 ## Usage

 Run `npm run start` to start the server.
 You can then use the provided routes to manage users, thoughts, reactions, and friends.
-A walkthrough video is available [here]().
+A walkthrough video is available [here](https://drive.google.com/file/d/1pG6qa6FOXbnq3WgUWTJn3MTGSjDCB4x9/view?usp=sharing).